meesvdent/dose_server/README.md

     - Visualize certain time range: 'today', 'past week'
     - "now" line
         - https://stackoverflow.com/questions/30256695/chart-js-drawing-an-arbitrary-vertical-line
+    - add "0" values for times not in sum compounds for every sum compounds in range of at least 1 month
 - Implement user model: connect to dose so only your own doses show up.
     - automatically enter weight
     - make profile model with weight
 - Host server on digital ocean droplet using Docker
 - Blog with posts about pharmacokinetics and the effect of different plasma concentration levels on brain functions ["Jerkes Dodson Law"](https://en.m.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law).

 ### Components